Cessna C525 Citation type rating

-To act as a pilot in command or a member of the flight crew on board of Cessna C525 Citation airplane, every pilot is required to undertake the approved Cessna C525 Citation typerating course.
-Required typerating course has to be provided by the EASA flight school - approved training organization.
+To act as a pilot in command or as a member of the flight crew onboard Cessna C525 Citation airplane, pilot is required to undertake an approved Cessna C525 Citation type rating course.
+The required type rating course has to be provided by an EASA flight school - approved training organization.

-Our EASA flight school - the EASA Approved training organization (ATO) is provider of the complete Cessna C525 Citation typerating course.
+Our EASA flight school - an EASA Approved training organization (ATO) is a provider of the complete Cessna C525 Citation type rating course.

-We are providing complete typerating course for candidates - including the rent of the Type rating instructor - TRI(A) and Type rating examiner - TRE(A) for Cessna C525 Citation series.
+We provide complete type rating course for candidates - including the rent of the Type rating instructor - TRI(A) and Type rating examiner - TRE(A) for Cessna C525 Citation series.

-We are delighted to offer also the Cessna C525 Citation differences training for holders of the Cessna C525 Citation typerating.
+We are delighted to offer the Cessna C525 Citation differences training for holders of the Cessna C525 Citation type rating as well.

-The aim of the Cessna C525 Citation typerating course is to provide the candidates (holder of the Commercial pilot license - CPL(A) or Airline transport pilot license - ATPL(A) ) with the type rating course in order to obtain the Cessna C525 Citation flight crew license endorsment.
+The aim of the Cessna C525 Citation type rating course is to provide the candidates (holder of the Commercial pilot license - CPL(A) or Airline transport pilot license - ATPL(A) with the type rating course in order to obtain the Cessna C525 Citation flight crew license endorsement.

-Cessna C525 Citation typerating course is provided in accordance with Regulation (Ec) 1178/2011 (also known as Part-FCL) and its Subpart H.
+Cessna C525 Citation type rating course is provided in accordance with the Commission Regulation No. 1178/2011 (also known as Part-FCL) and its Subpart H.

-Practical training may be carried out on different variants which represents the actual Cessna C525 Citation model series.
-The actual variant of Cessna C525 Citation depends on whichever of the aircraft is available, respectively in accordance to customer requirements.
-The actual practical part of the EASA Cessna C525 Citation typerating course can be provided on any of the following variants which represents the Cessna C525 Citation series, or using a suitable combination of any of the Cessna C525 Citation variants:
+Practical training may be carried out on different variants representing the actual Cessna C525 Citation model series.
+The actual variant of Cessna C525 Citation depends on whichever of the aircraft is available, respectively in accordance with customers' requirements.
+The actual practical part of the EASA Cessna C525 Citation type rating course can be provided on any of the following variants which represents the Cessna C525 Citation series, or using a suitable combination of any of the Cessna C525 Citation variants: